Global CucinaGlobal Cucina

 1. 1

-To prepare the squid ink risotto, first make sure the fish broth is hot and the squid are well cleaned.
+To prepare the squid ink risotto, first ensure the fish broth is hot and the squid are well cleaned.
 Remove the tentacles from the mantle and cut about half into small pieces and the other half into thin strips.

 2. 2